 Verifying Google Analytics & Webmaster Tools after HTTPS SSL Upgrade

 Something that has become super popular among web developers, marketers and website owners is upgrading websites with an SSL certificate.
 The SSL (Secure Sockets Layer) verifies with Google that a certificate has been purchased for the domain and supposedly helps with SEO ranking.
-You can tell is a site is “secure” with a little padlock icon in the browser address bar to the left of the URL address.
+You can tell a site is “secure” with a little padlock icon in the browser address bar to the left of the URL address.

 If your site does not have an SSL certificate attached you might see a “Not Secure” message.
 This kind of sucks for the many websites that don’t do any transactions with customers: taking comments, credit card payments, etc.; but for websites that do store user data is it imperative to purchase SSL.